llpeterson/scaling/mobile-ip.md

 all the fixed infrastructure.
 There are additional considerations when *all* the nodes in a network, not just the endpoints, are mobile, a topic we will discuss later in this section.

-As with many technologies, support for mobility raises issues of incremental deployment.
-Given that, for its first couple of decades, the Internet consisted entirely of nodes that didn't move, it's fair to assume that there will be a lot of routers and hosts around for the foreseeable future that make that assumption.
-Hence, mobility solutions need to deal with incremental deployment.
-Conversely, IP version 6 had the ability to make mobility part of its design from the outset, which provides it with some advantages.

 Before we start to look at some of the approaches to supporting mobile devices, a couple of points of clarification.
 It is common to find that